redhat-cop/infra.aap_configuration/README.md

 For details on changes between versions, please see [the changelog for this collection](CHANGELOG.rst).

+## Releasing, Versioning and Deprecation

+This collection follows [Semantic Versioning](https://semver.org/).
+More details on versioning can be found [in the Ansible docs](https://docs.ansible.com/ansible/latest/dev_guide/developing_collections.html#collection-versions).

+We plan to regularly release new minor or bugfix versions once new features or bugfixes have been implemented.

+Releasing the current major version happens from the `devel` branch.

 ## Roadmap

 Adding the ability to use direct output from the awx export command in the roles along with the current data model.